 "If you are looking to get started with veggie spiralizing, try taking your favorite noodle-based recipe and swapping out the noodles for a sturdy spiralized veggie," suggests Stephanie of Hello Glow.
 "The base of this noodle bowl is made up of spiralized fresh daikon radish, carrots, and an English cucumber.
 These are vegetables that often appear in Thai dishes, and they all work beautifully with a spiralizer."
-The daikon radishes are a favorite in Asian cuisine and not only "spiralize into noodle perfection," but they also bring a healthy dose of fiber and vitamins B6 and C to the dish as well.
+The daikon radishes are a favorite in Asian cuisine and not only "spiralize into noodle perfection," but they also bring a healthy dose of fiber and vitamins B6 and C to the dish.

 Citrus Brussels Sprout Slaw With Rice Paper "Bacon" Bits and Almond "Parm"

 Laura of The First Mess encourages cooks to not feel overwhelmed by this recipe.
 "I know this one looks like a ton of ingredients, but there's a lot of overlap with relatively simple steps," she says.
-"Plus, this recipe makes extra dressing and parm for a few extra tasty meals."
+"Plus, this recipe makes extra dressing and parm for a few extra-tasty meals."
 She knows the perk of having "a little plant-based cheesy goodness" in the fridge.
 If you're looking to add in even more nutritious elements, Laura notes that "you could easily mix this salad up with other hearty greens like kale, collards, mustards, or cabbage."